 If your periods starts occurring more frequently (closer together), or if the bleeding is heavier, or you experience an increase in the number of days of bleeding, hormone imbalance is typically the cause.
 Heavy bleeding can lead to deficiencies in iron (anemia) and other minerals.

 - Luteal phase deficiency.
 This means your body isn’t producing enough progesterone to balance estrogen, so the luteal phase (second half of your cycle) shortens in length.
 Typically menstruation should start a full 2 weeks after ovulation, but with a low progesterone/luteal phase deficiency, the second half of the cycle may only be 7- 10 days, and ovulation may not have occurred.
 Most often the cause is chronic stress, which means an increase in the stress hormone cortisol.
-Your body will begin “borrowing” molecules of progesterone to make excess cortisol needed in times of chronic stress, because survival is more important than reproduction, and a stressed body isn’t in reproduction mode.
+Your senses that survival is more important than reproduction, and a stressed body isn’t in reproduction mode.
 This causes low progesterone, leaving a woman estrogen dominant and usually with irregular, absent, or heavier periods.

 - Polycystic ovarian syndrome (PCOS) is a hormonal imbalance associated with insulin resistance and irregular cycles.
 Other symptoms include being overweight/increase in belly fat, hair growth on face, heavy bleeding, high DHEA and/or testosterone levels.
 With PCOS, egg follicles form but aren’t released, so cysts form on the ovaries.
 This can cause low progesterone and heavy bleeding.